ryandoyle5401/Budgetr/Weekly Updates/Week 7 Status Update.md

 ## Individual Progress & Issues
 ### Progress - Ryan
+1. Learned more about JUnit and creating tests
+2. Successfully integrated JUnit into code
+3. Worked on creating JUnit test
+4. Learned about setting up GitHub Actions
 ### Issues - Ryan
+1. Trouble finding how to setup Dokka properly
+2. Gradle commands not recognized
+3. Ran out of time to focus on Home screen
 ### Progress - Josh

 ### Issues - Josh